oburuephraim2/oburuephraim2.github.io/final_build/README.md

    - Description
    - Icon (emoji)
    - Folder Path (e.g., "my-project")
-3. Select which pages to export
+3. Select pages to export:
+   - **Current Page** - Export only the active page
+   - **Selected Pages** - Choose specific pages via checkboxes
+   - **All Pages** - Export entire project
+4. Optional: Enter export password for copyright protection
-4. Download ZIP file
+5. Download ZIP file

+**Export Options**:
+- **Single Page Export** → Downloads as individual HTML or ZIP (if images included)
+- **Multiple Pages Export** → Downloads as ZIP with manifest entry and assets folder

 **What You Get**:
-- `index.html` - Your website
+- `index.html` - Your website (or first page if multi-page)
-- `manifest-entry.json` - Ready to use in projects-manifest.json
+- `manifest-entry.json` - Pre-formatted for showcase gallery
 - `assets/` folder - All your images
+- Additional HTML files - One per page in multi-page exports

+**To Use Exported Project**:
+1. Extract ZIP file
+2. Copy folder to your project root
+3. Add `manifest-entry.json` content to `projects-manifest.json`
+4. Run generator script to update manifest
+5. Project appears in showcase gallery

 ---